-An initial goal of 2 events per season, and an initial budget projected at \$30,000-\$80,000 is a reasonable target.
+• An initial goal of 2 events per season, and an initial budget projected at \$30,000-\$80,000 is a reasonable target.
 This may also require an additional staff person to administer and advertise events.

-Policy 4: Recreation Center on north side of downtown
+Policy 4: Study a Recreation Center on north side of downtown.

-- 4.1: Develop a recreation center on the north side of downtown, near the railroad tracks, to serve youth recreation leagues, exercise space, creative classes, and other events. - This large recreation center will be the most prominent and defining recreational facility for Winterville for the next decade or more.
+- 4.1: Develop a recreation center on the north side of downtown, near the railroad tracks, to serve youth recreation leagues, exercise space, creative classes, and other events. - This large recreation center will be a prominent and defining recreational facility for Winterville.
 Precedent facilities might include the Snow Hill Recreation Center or the Clayton Community Center.

-Policy 5: Implement the Greenway Master Plan
+Policy 5: Implement the Greenway Master Plan.

-- 5.1: Complete the Phase I greenway along Cedar Ridge Drive. - 5.2: Greenway trailhead at Main Street and NC11. - 5.3: Create a greenway connection to the Boys and Girls Club. - 5.4: Add north-south connectivity along the railroad track to connect downtown to Pitt Community College. - 5.5: Conduct feasibility studies on other project priorities. - 5.6: Obtain greenway easements wherever possible, including in sewer and public caption caption utility corridors; a minimum easement width of 30 feet wide wherever shown on the greenway master plan.
+- 5.1: Complete the Phase I greenway along Cedar Ridge Drive. - 5.2: Study potential greenway trailheads (i.e. at Main Street and NC11). - 5.3: Create a greenway connection to the Boys and Girls Club. - 5.4: Add north-south connectivity along the railroad track to connect downtown to Pitt Community College. - 5.5: Conduct feasibility studies on other project priorities. - 5.6: Obtain greenway easements wherever possible, including in sewer and public utility corridors; a minimum easement width of 30 feet wide wherever shown on the greenway master plan.